petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/using-liferays-delta-manager-.md

 	   </context-param>
    ```

-1. In the portal-ext.properties file in, add the following properties:
+1. In the `portal-ext.properties` file, add the following properties:

    ```properties
    portlet.session.replicate.enabled=true
    ```

 !!! tip
-    When debugging, you can add logging to Liferay Home's `/webapps/ROOT/WEB-INF/classes/logging.properties` with the following properties:
+    When debugging, you can add logging to Liferay Home's `/webapps/ROOT/WEB-INF/classes/logging.properties`:

     ```properties
     org.apache.catalina.ha.session.handlers=java.util.logging.ConsoleHandler
     org.apache.catalina.ha.session.level=INFO
     ```

-1. Repeat steps 1-3 for each other node.
-Be sure to define the cluster settings in `portal-ext.properties`; set the same database connections such that all nodes point to the same database.
+1. Repeat steps 1-3 for each node.
+Be sure to define the cluster settings in `portal-ext.properties`; set the database connections so that all nodes point to the same database.

-1. Start servers sequentially.
-Cluster nodes cannot be started simultaneously because the process takes time to determine which node is the master node.
+1. Start the servers sequentially.
+Cluster nodes cannot be started simultaneously, because the process takes time to determine which node is the master node.

 ## Other Optimizations

 For session replication to work, all session attributes must implement `java.io.Serializable`.
 Also, session replication only applies to user sessions within the same URL.
 This is because session state is tracked by a domain-specific cookie.
-For the full benefits of session replication, a load balancer is recommended to redirect traffic to the nodes.
+For the full benefits of session replication, a load balancer is recommended to direct traffic to the nodes.

-If you define any custom cluster valves, you must also define the `<ReplicationValve>` in the `<Cluster>` element.
+If you define custom cluster valves, you must also define the `<ReplicationValve>` in the `<Cluster>` element.

 ## Related Topics